moby/moby/docs/reference/commandline/daemon.md

      resize support, dynamically changing thin-pool features, automatic thinp metadata checking when lvm activates the thin-pool, etc.

+     As a fallback if no thin pool is provided, loopback files will be created.
+Loopback is very slow, but can be used without any pre-configuration of storage.
+It is strongly recommended that you do not use loopback in production.
+Ensure your Docker daemon has a `--storage-opt dm.thinpooldev` argument provided.

      Example use:

         docker daemon --storage-opt dm.thinpooldev=/dev/mapper/thin-pool